pascalpdx/brainsilo.org/content/membership/index.md

 If the trash needs to be taken out, then take it out.
 If a station is messy, clean it up.
 If you need a piece of equipment, then help us acquire it.
 If you want to start doing X at Chimera, then make it happen (as long as it's relatively safe and legal)!

 We operate on the honor code; we're not going to track your hours.

+### What Membership Commitment Do You Require?

+At this time, we don't require any membership commitment though we ask you to give us a heads up if you're going to cancel.

+### What Is The Cancellation Policy?

+You can cancel at any time with no penalty.
+If you cancel within the first 5 days of a new month we will refund your money.

+If you'd like to cancel your membership, please [email us](mailto:info@chimeraarts.org)

+### Are There Any Setup Fees

+At this point, there are no setup fees to become a member.
+We may decide to change this in the future if we deem it necessary.

+### Are There Any Other Fees?

+If you loose your RFID card, it will cost you $10 to replace it.